hanscappelle/windfoil-wind-finder-android-app/README.md

 ### 0.12.0

 - layout fix for dutch version with 100% cloud coverage
-- after renaming cached data is no longer found
+- fixed after renaming cached data was no longer found

 ### 0.11.0